Skip to main content

 Eleven

-In Cooper's tent, Kim and Perry are examining one of the child skeleton's when Ian Russell walks in and tells them that James Cutler is on site and would like to talk to Cooper.
-Lands developer Cutler along with his surveyor Stuart Lawrence tell Cooper that Cutler's building expansion will likely encompass the dig site and Cooper and his team will then have to leave.
-Cooper tells him he can't do that, Cutler replies that he owns the land and he can do what he likes, he only gave Cooper six weeks to complete his work.
+In Cooper's tent, Kim and Perry are examining one of the child skeletons when Ian Russell walks in and tells them that James Cutler is on site and would like to talk to Cooper.
+Land developer Cutler, along with his surveyor Stuart Lawrence, tells Cooper that Cutler's building expansion will likely encompass the dig site and Cooper and his team will then have to leave.
+Cooper tells him he can't do that; Cutler replies that he owns the land and he can do what he likes, and he only gave Cooper six weeks to complete his work.

 Twelve